Best for Side Sleepers

 Suffering from fibromyalgia?

-Here are this year's best mattress options for you!
+Here are the best mattress options for you!

 The more we understand sleep and the science behind it, the more we learn how a lack of sleep can affect us physically and mentally.
 For people with certain health conditions, paying attention to not just how much we sleep, but also the quality of sleep becomes crucial to our overall well-being.

-Here at Bed Tester, we strive to be an objective voice in providing mattress information to help you in your search for the best mattress for fibromyalgia.
+Here at Bed Tester, we strive to be an objective voice in providing mattress information to help you in your search for the best mattress for fibromyalgia pain and pressure relief.

-Before we explore which mattresses are best for fibromyalgia, we should ask, “How does fibromyalgia affect sleep quality?”
+Before we explore which mattresses are those with fibromyalgia pain, we need to understand how fibromyalgia affects sleep quality.
 On the flip-side, we should also consider how sleep quality can impact the disease.

-Fibromyalgia is a disorder that isn’t necessarily easy to diagnose.
+Fibromyalgia is a disorder that isn’t easy to diagnose.
 Because it targets muscle and soft tissue, its symptoms are often not evident to others.
 This is why many people refer to it as an “invisible disability.”
-Two significant symptoms of fibromyalgia are fatigue and widespread pain, and both of these can play a role in sleep.
-Let’s first look at joint pain.
+Two significant symptoms of fibromyalgia are widespread pain and fatigue, and both of these can play a role in the quality of your sleep.
+Poor sleep can worsen symptoms, making it difficult to fully recover.

-Further complicating this condition is that lack of sleep, for any individual, can increase pain sensitivity.
+Further complicating this condition is that poor sleep, for any individual, can increase pain sensitivity.
 So, for someone experiencing a fibromyalgia flare-up, this pain can be a vicious cycle.

 Similar to those with the sleep disorder narcolepsy, people with fibromyalgia can wake up feeling tired no matter how many hours of sleep they got the night before.
 For one, the constant aching mentioned in the previous section negatively impacts quality of sleep.